clasp-developers/clasp/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Actual behavior**
 A clear and concise description of what happened instead.
+This should include error messages and backtraces if there are any.
+If that would be more than a few dozen lines, please attach it in a file instead.

 **Code at issue**